 The course profiles below can help you evaluate courses and make decisions based on the courses required for your major.
-Course profiles provide more in-depth information about courses, expectations, and workload to give you a realistic understanding about what you will experience in the course.
+Course profiles provide more in-depth information about courses, expectations, and workload to give you a realistic understanding of what you will experience in the course.

 Course profiles are designed to help students, faculty, prospective students, alumni, and employers better understand the content of the courses in the Department of Speech-Language-Hearing Sciences and how courses fit together and build upon each other to create an outstanding education for our students.